vuestorefront/storefront-ui/apps/docs/components/components/navigationtop.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: NavigationTop is placeholder for navigation menu, image blocks etc. It purpose is to help with handling different columns arrangement and showing/hiding whole component.
 ---
 # NavigationTop

-NavigationTop is placeholder for navigation menu, image blocks etc. It purpose is to help with handling different columns arrangement and showing/hiding whole component.
+{{ $frontmatter.description }}

 <Generate />